Highwood Hill, Barnet

 To the south, Holcombe House was built for a City glove merchant in 1778.
 Herbert (later Cardinal) Vaughan bought the villa in 1866 and started a Catholic missionary college here.
 The school soon outgrew the premises so Vaughan built St Joseph’s College, which lies to the south-west.
 Holcombe House then became home to a sisterhood of Franciscan nuns, who also soon moved to larger, purpose-built premises: the neighbouring St Mary’s Abbey.

 When Holcombe House came back on the market in 1977 it was acquired for the Missionary Institute London, a collaborative undertaking that trains men and women for ministry and missionary work.
 The institute was affiliated to Middlesex University but closed in 2007 as a result of declining student numbers.
 St Mary’s Abbey has been converted into a luxury apartment complex called Highwoods, and the Franciscan sisters have moved into a new lodge next door.

 The more conventional – but still grand – houses of Highwood Hill mostly date from various decades of the 20th century, especially the 1930s.
-The Rising Sun Inn was converted to its present use in 1751 from a 17th-century cottage.
+The Rising Sun was converted to its present use in 1751 from a 17th-century cottage.
 The pub is grade II listed.